 During station rotations in a classroom, students move from one activity to the next on a schedule during a set part of the day.
 For example, second-grade students might move from one station where they are labeling the parts of a plant on construction paper, to a station where they move through a self-paced lesson on habitats, to a teacher-led station where they explore a new science concept together.
 An interactive whiteboard is perfect for blended learning stations.
 Whether you leverage the display screen during a teacher-led station or have a collaborative task for students when they rotate to this part of the room, the possibilities are endless.

 What can happen in a station with an interactive whiteboard?
 As students in a small group come together in front of a screen they may have 10-15 minutes to work together before another set of rotations takes place.
 Let’s expand on the science example described above.
-Students who interact with a whiteboard in a teacher-led station might watch their teacher model a concept related to ecosystems and biodiversity such as identifying living and nonliving things in an image.
+Students who interact with a whiteboard in a teacher-led station might watch their teacher.
+The teacher can model a concept related to ecosystems and biodiversity such as identifying living and nonliving things in an image.
 Students can then locate plants and animals in the pictures you bring up on the screen to color code and label what they see.

 Learn more about what the folks at SMART are up to – click here to visit their website!